syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 <SfRichTextEditor>
     <RichTextEditorImageSettings Display="ImageDisplay.Inline" />
-    <p>Rich Text Editor allows to insert images from online source as well as local computer where you want to insert the image in your content.</p>
+    <p>The Rich Text Editor allows you to insert images from the online source as well as the local computer where you want to insert the image in your content.</p>
-    <p><b>Get started Quick Toolbar to click on the image</b></p>
+    <p><b>Get started with Quick Toolbar to click on the image</b></p>
-    <p>It is possible to add custom style on the selected image inside the Rich Text Editor through quick toolbar.</p>
+    <p>It is possible to add a custom style on the selected image inside the Rich Text Editor through the quick toolbar.</p>
     <img alt='Logo' style='width: 300px; height: 300px; transform: rotate(0deg);' src='https://blazor.syncfusion.com/demos/images/RichTextEditor/RTEImage-Feather.png' />
 </SfRichTextEditor>